 Amazingly, the truth would give them comfort.
 The truth would give them the certainty that they can see their children again.
 The truth is much better than they think.
 The truth is beautiful beyond words.

 The parents' tragedy, although also beyond words, need be only temporary.

-Whether you believe in the God of the Bible or not, in which "God" would you prefer to believe:
+Whether you believe in the God of the Bible or not, which "God" would you prefer to believe in:

 - in Heaven with millions or billions of others, fully aware that their parents and relatives back here on earth are suffering enormous grief over their deaths, and unable to communicate* with or comfort them in any way.